aldrin-labs/capybot/README.md

 Before you run the script, environment variables need to be set: an `ADMIN_PHRASE` and an `ADMIN_ADDRESS` for **each** pool being traded on.

+Note that **each** pool require a **unique** phrase/address combination, which must not be shared between pools.

+If they are shared, it is possible that a concurrent submission of multiple transactions using the same e.g. gas object may lock that object until the end of the current epoch, causing any of the bot's future transactions to fail at the execution stage.

 Note that in the case of RAMM pools, which support more than 2 assets, a phrase and an address need to be set for each separate instance of `Pool`:
 * If a `SUI/USDC/USDT` pool is being used twice